dustdustinthewind/IntralismQoLMod/README.md

 - Navigation improvements: better caret, finer zoom controls
 - The Discord RPC message for Editor will show the map you're working on
 - Audio Waveform should be more consistent and accurate, in exchange for being a little slower than it used to be.
 Press skip if you don't care for the waveform and its limitations.
+- Playtest Map button under the "Map" drop down menu.
+Only launches from start of map, still work in progress.

 ### Gameplay
 - Accuracy is now shown on all non-relax gamemodes.

 ### Misc
 - Loaded textures (skin, storyboard, map icons) will now compress.
 No more needing 30 gigs of ram to play an image sequencce storyboard.
 This does increase loading times.
+- Downloaded maps will display their difficulty when hovered in map-select

 ### Working on
 - Test Map from current time